 TA funds are earned proportionally during an enrollment period, with unearned funds returned to the DOD based upon when a student stops attending.
 Return of funds to the DOD may result in student debt, for which the student will be responsible.

 Unearned TA funds will be returned to the DOD on a prorated basis, depending on the length of the course.
 If a service member stops attending due to a military service obligation, LFCC will identify solutions that will not result in a student debt for the returned portion.

 Any student may drop a course(s) without financial encumbrance within the College’s established last date to drop and qualify for a refund period.
 During the refund period, LFCC will return 100% of tuition assistance paid funds to DOD on behalf of the student.
 After the allowable drop period and when a student receiving tuition assistance funds from DOD withdraws or ceases attending, LFCC will return unearned tuition assistance funds to the DOD on a proportional basis through the 60% portion of the period for which tuition assistance funds were provided.
 The returned amount of unearned tuition assistance will be added to the student’s LFCC financial account.
-This is in accordance with LFCC’s tuition policy.
+This is in accordance with LFCC’s tuition processes.
 Within 45 days, the student will be notified by LFCC as to the portion of the funds to be returned to DOD and to LFCC.
-For more information, please visit www.lfcc.edu/policies.
+For more information, please visit www.lfcc.edu/about-lfcc/policies.

 Transfer Credit for Military Experience